Date and Time: June 4, 2021 - 9:00 am to 4:45 pm EST

 In this training we will address:

-- How clients can develop Self-led eating practices to incorporate into a more balanced and effective personal wellness plan
+- How clients can develop Self-led eating practices to incorporate into a more balanced and effective personal wellness plan to minimize psychological and physical health issues related to relationships with food and the body.

 experience treating eating and trauma related issues.
 She has written articles